 “She’s probably already gone.”

-“You mean she moved while you’re here?”
+“You mean she moved while we are here?”

 Mrs. Watt looks at me and gives me another, longer hug.
 A vague sadness creeps up my throat.
 I almost cry, without really understanding why.
 Stu walks into the kitchen.